nadavshemesh/silver-reversing-sct/docs/sct/data.md

 3. String
 4. Pointer to data

+Note:

+The data section is 4 Byte aligned, meaning that if you have data other than integers (which are 4 byte aligned due to their size) like a string (in sct it probably always just a string that won't be aligned), extra bytes will be added to align it.
+(sometimes youl'll see 0xAA, other times it can be 0x00 or some random bytes).

+Back to the types:

 How will we know which one we're dealing with?

 well, a *string* is made of ascii characters terminated with a nullbyte and is probably recognizable in any hex editor thus making it easy to tell.